databrary/presentations/jlsc-15/jlsc.md

 [Screen shots since no page limit?]

 It is the active curation feature that differentiates Databrary from institutional repositories and could not have been possible with out the focus on a particular research field as well as the positioning and mission to more actively include its intended community throughout its development.
 The decision to create a spreadsheet that focuses on sessions gets derived from the observational session being the basic analytic unit of behavioral science (Bakeman & Quera, 2012).
 Using a timeline for display and management of video assets comes from desktop coding tools like ____, which many researchers in this field use to code their videos for the behaviors and phenomena of interest for their study.
 As such, being closely tied to the practices of researchers in this domain allowed us to elaborate on the idea of a repository to provide them not only with representational modelf for their data that they are familiar with, but also a workflow to make management of their data more efficient, and also contribute to a more common practice across labs and institutions.

+### The Technical Infrastructure (Drew)

+Databrary is a new open-source (http://github.com/databrary) web application built in Scala on the Play Framework to support a responsive user interface, a complete application program interface (API), and high-performance streaming.
+The backend is a PostgresSQL relational database.
+The user interface is built primarily on the Angular.js JavaScript framework, and all data access is performed through an open JSON API.

+As part of the curation process, Databrary stores at least two versions of each item of Databrary video content: a copy for access, and the received original file if it was digital, or a 10-bit YUV digital preservation copy if the original version was not digital.
+Currently, the access version format is H.264 (HiP) with AAC audio in an MPEG-4 container, although we expect the appropriate video formats to change over time, as has been the case with many digital video formats in recent years.
+The system uses NYU's high performance computing (HPC) cluster to transcode videos in the background using ffmpeg.

+For preservation, the original file (if digital) or the preservation copy will be stored in a long-term preservation repository managed jointly by the NYU Libraries and the central Information Technology Services (ITS) unit.
+This repository ensures that each content item has a METS structural metadata file that associates the digital asset with its metadata.
+It stores files in two mirrored and geographically distributed locations, and a third copy on offsite tape; it performs regular fixity checks; and it provides a format migration capacity, in the event that astored format becomes at risk of obsolescence.

+NYU Libraries have played a critical role in advising the development team about storage and computing technologies available within the NYU IT system, and in helping negotiate access to and cost-models for IT services.

+### Lessons learned

+We think the Databrary approach is novel.
+The same experts who helped plan the initial project proposals in the spring of 2012 sit on the advisory board and participate actively in the twice yearly board meetings.
+Our repository is designed in the context of researchers, not as an isolated project initiated by either the library or the central IT dept. Through the development of Databrary and engaging a community of researchers to get their data and their active involvement in a community of sharing (and practice), we have learned a lot so far about the curation needs involved working with datasets that came together through very different lab processes as well as how to represent those datasets in a standard fashion, for future access and re-use.
+Where there is an active discussion amongst library practitioners of the role of libraries in the collecting and management of research data, Databrary offers a model that suggests that research data repositories could benefit from working more closely to the actual research it houses data for, while also being strategically and structurally attached to Library systems through management and staff as well as through technology integrations.

 ## Next Steps